Session descriptions have been updated with presentations and post-workshop session summaries, if provided.

 05. What are the radiation risks from SEPs for humans in space, really?

 Large eruptions on the Sun have the potential to release solar energetic particles (SEP) into the heliosphere.
 These highly accelerated charged particles pose a radiation risk to hardware and astronauts in space.
 The research community regularly cites the potential for SEP events to debilitate or kill astronauts.
 But how realistic is this scenario?
-The Space Radiation Analysis Group (SRAG) at NASA Johnson Space Center studies radiation impacts to humans due to the changing space radiation environment.
 We will discuss historical SEP events measured since the start of the space age and their impacts on humans and operations, including typical and worst case scenarios.

 What is radiation dose and what do all the different units mean (e.g., Gy, Sv, Gy-eq)?

-What are the actual radiation outcomes for SEP events in realistic and worst-case operational scenarios?
+What are the actual human health outcomes as a result of radiation exposure from SEP events in realistic and worst-case operational scenarios?

-How are SEP events handled in current ISS operations and for the upcoming Artemis missions?
+How might SEP events be handled during the upcoming Artemis missions?

 06. Multispacecraft new era: novel multipoint & multiscale techniques